chunned/nos3-guide/OSAL FS.md

   - Internal flags that should be set to a space character
 - Block Size Field
-  - Records the block size of the device; does not need to be set by the user ==Where is this table defined?==
+  - Records the block size of the device; does not need to be set by the user

+==Where is this table defined?==
+- Unclear if it's actually needed
+	- Couldn't find it anywhere in the project repo
+- Per the [Configuration Guide](https://github.com/nasa-itc/osal/blob/570ad0913daf57ad2a62c92f6a0daef5a94f72ba/docs/OSAL-Configuration-Guide.md), this table is no longer required
+	- Instead, these values are configured during startup; can be done any time after calling `OS_API_Init()`

 **Note**
 - OSAL uses abstracted FDs
-- The FDs returned from OS_create and OS_open will ionly work with other OS_ functions
+- The FDs returned from OS_create and OS_open will only work with other OS_ functions

+- It would seem that none of the standard NOS3 components have any mapping between the VM host filesystem and the internal spacecraft filesystem; so I don't have anything to base an example on